ngxbac/Kaggle-RSNA/README.md

 ```bash
 python src/inference.py
 ```
-Check function `predict_test` for more information, you may want to change the path, the name of model and the output path.
+Check function `predict_test_tta_ckp` for more information, you may want to change the path, the name of model and the output path.